• Skip to main content

 Instructions

 • First make the simple syrup.
-Add all the ingredients to a small pot and bring to a gentle simmer until all the sugar is dissolved and it thickens slightly.
+Add all the ingredients to a small pot and bring to a gentle simmer until all the sugar is dissolved and it thickens slightly, for about 5-8 minutes.
 When done, set aside to cool.

-• In a food processor, add the pistachios, cardamom, cinnamon and lemon zest.
+• Make the Pistachio Filling.
+In a food processor, add the pistachios, cardamom, cinnamon and lemon zest.
 Pule until the pistachios are finely ground but not too powdery.
 Set aside.

-• Then pour over the pistachio mixture, leaving behind a few tablespoons to garnish the top.
+• Add the pistachios.
+Pour the pistachio mixture onto the phyllo and reserve a few tablespoons to garnish the top of the finished baklava.
 Spread out the pistachios in an even layer.

-• Bake baklava at 350 degrees F for about 30-35 minutes or until the top is golden brown.
+• Bake the pistachio baklava at 350 degrees Fahrenheit for about 22-25 minutes, until the top is golden brown and crisp.

-• Allow to rest for at least 2-3 hours then garnish with remaining ground pistachios.
+• Allow the pistachio baklava to rest for at least 2-3 hours before serving so the baklava can soak up all of the syrup.
+Garnish the squares with the remaining ground pistachios.

 Nutrition